Mirantis/k0rdent-enterprise-docs-publish/docs/admin/installation/prepare-mgmt-cluster/bare-metal.md

 ```

 So UEFI/BIOS has access only to the "root" partition, and it cannot access the EFI/boot partition defined in the
 "nested" partition table--that is, the partition table created inside `part0` (inside the RAID array).
-So if the RAID array is defined
-in the IPA setup as the root device, the system will be unbootable.
+So if the RAID array is defined as the [root device](https://book.metal3.io/bmo/root_device_hints), the system will be unbootable.

 Consider this example of a `BareMetalHost` object that declares the RAID1 array: